-Choosing a Battery for Your Trolling Motor Skip to content
+Choosing the Best Battery for Your Trolling Motor Skip to content

 Any long-time boater will remember when the lead-acid battery was the standard.
 If you wanted a battery for your trolling motor, they were lead-acid types.